 "My monster is stronger than yours so the minute you attack it will be destroyed!" pointed out Mako.

-Joey was glad he could outsmart Mako once again.
+Joey grinned, happy he had managed to outsmart Mako once again.
 "It's true my Panther Warrior's attack power is slightly lower than your whale's but you seem to be forgetting something."

 "And what is that?"

 Joey pointed to the card he still had face down.
 "This face down card down here."

 "What about it?"